Probate. The very word strikes fear into the hearts of many!

 - Title problems, title insurance and homeowner's insurance problems.
 Transferring title without correctly updating your insurance can cause big problems later.

 As an estate planning/elder law attorney, I see the problems caused by self-help transfers.
 Children come to me because they can't sell their interest in the home.
 Parents come to me because they are forced to live with warring family members.
 Before you get yourself in a bad situation, talk to an estate planning/elder law attorney first.
-For help with your situation, call our firm.
-The number is 704.887.5242 to speak with our Charlotte elder law and estate planning attorney, Nancy Roberts.
+We're here to help.
+Call 704.887.5242 to speak with our Charlotte elder law and estate planning attorney, Nancy Roberts.